pouretrebelle/chareads.com/content/books/2018/05/02-eleanor-oliphant-completely-fine/index.md

 rating7: 2

 readDates: [[2018-04-27, 2018-05-02]]
 dateRated: 2018-05-02
 dateReviewed: 2018-05-02

 tags: [genre-contemporary, type-fiction, form-paperback, sub-mental-illness]
 ---

-It was okay, I didn't particularly like or dislike any of the characters, the good writing was offset by rather banal subject matter.
-I found the passages about loneliness and the desire for human contact quite sharp and poignant, but there was a cheap twist ending which spoiled any goodwill the book had aroused in me.
+It was okay, but I didn't particularly like any of the characters, and the good writing was offset by rather banal subject matter.
+I found the passages about loneliness and the desire for human contact quite sharp and poignant, but there was a cheap twist ending which spoiled any goodwill the book had roused in me.